CCN-Support/CCN_Wiki/docs/source/resources-and-learning.rst

 Resource List - Table
 ---------------------

-The directory above provides a more readable view of the resources and topics.
-For the complete matrix showing every resource against every individual topic:

 .. raw:: html

    <p>
-      Search the matrix, scroll horizontally through all topics, or click a topic heading to show only resources covering that topic.
+      Search the table, scroll horizontally through all topics, or click a topic heading to show only resources covering that topic.
    </p>